-Figure 20 - SensorCloud Menu Views
+Figure 21 - SensorCloud Menu Views

 Device - The device list shows every Ethernet gateway and API device associated with the SensorCloud account, including owned, shared, and demo devices.
-This view provides links to each device's SensorCloud subscription plan, configuration options, and a summary of last communications and data transactions.
+This view provides links to each

 Account - The account view is for logistic management of the SensorCloud account, such as changing the log-in password, accessing user email, and reviewing billing information.